kaltura/playkit-js-ui/docs/timeline-manager.md

 ## API

 #### addCuePoint
+Enables to add cue point to a specific position on the timeline seekbar.
-Returns an object with the id for removal.
+Returns an object with the cue point id, to remove the cue point by `removeCuePoint`.

 <table>
     <thead>